Bent Tree Plantation

 -------------------

-In an Oceanside Town, Beautiful, Established Bent Tree Plantation Has Leafy Neighborhods, a Swimming Pool, Tennis Courts, Boat Docks and a Nearby Beach
+In a Cute Oceanside Town, Beautiful, Soothing Bent Tree Plantation Has Leafy Neighborhods, a Swimming Pool, Tennis Courts, Boat Docks and a Nearby Beach

-Ocean Isle Beach is a small, idyllic oceanfront town on the very southern North Carolina coast.
+Ocean Isle Beach is a small, idyllic beach town on the very southern North Carolina coast.
 It is the site of Bent Tree Plantation, a lovely single family home and condominium community.

-Prices start in the mid-$400,000s.
-The HOA fee is $92 per month.
+Prices start in the mid-$300,000s.
+The HOA fee ranges from about $40 to $108 per month for most homes.
 Please check with a real estate agent to verify these prices as they may change.

 Residents enjoy a good menu of amenities, including tennis courts, a heated swimming pool, boat and RV storage and a clubhouse.
 The town beach, one of the best reasons to retire here, is only three minutes away.